 We need to be honest with ourselves and determine our real values, desires, feelings and needs.
 When we are connected with ourselves, we can more easily connect with others.
 When we do not acknowledge our feelings as our own and when we do not recognize our needs, we project these feelings and blame others for our suffering.

-Jake Eagle claims that “the longer I stay disconnected from myself, the more I will suffer” (id. p.
+In Jake Eagle’s book, Get Weird, he claims that “the longer I stay disconnected from myself, the more I will suffer” (id. p.
 118).

 It’s common that we think honesty consists of telling other people who they are.
 But that is impossible.
 Everything we know about other people is based solely on our interpretations, our perceptions.